Search

 To be eligible for admission to the MA program:

-• Students must hold a Bachelor's degree with a major in Criminology or equivalent with a minimum average of 75% (B+).
+• Students must hold an Honour’s Bachelor's degree with a major in Criminology or equivalent with a minimum average of 75% (B+).

 • Their previous studies must have included CRM 3334 and CRM 3335 or equivalent.
 If not, they will have to take them as additional courses during their first term in the MA program.

-• Students who don’t hold a Bachelor’s degree with a major in Criminology or equivalent can demonstrate relevant work experience of 2 years or more.
+• Students who don’t hold an Honour’s Bachelor’s degree with a major in Criminology or equivalent can demonstrate relevant work experience of 2 years or more.
 Document of approximately 300 words detailing the relevance of this professional experience for this program.
 Document must be added to program application requirements.

-• Only the option with Major Research Paper and the option with courses, only courses profile, are open to part-time students.
+• Only the option with Major Research Paper (without field placement) and the option with courses, only courses profile, are open to part-time students.

 All applicants must be able to understand speak and write either English or French proficiently.
 Applicants whose first language is neither English nor French must provide proof of proficiency in one or the other.
 The list of acceptable tests is indicated in the “Admission” section of the general regulations in effect for graduate studies.